thetotaljim/CenturyLinkCC/README.md

-# CenturyLinkCC
+# Coding_Challenge-GithubAPI
 [![HitCount](http://hits.dwyl.io/thetotaljim/CenturyLinkCC.svg)](http://hits.dwyl.io/thetotaljim/CenturyLinkCC)

 >CenturyLink Coding Challenge: Github API

-Here is my response to the CenturyLink Coding Challenge.
-It uses Github APIs to get three levels of follower data when given an initial Github ID.
+Here is my response to a Coding Challenge to use Github APIs to retrieve three levels of follower data when given an initial Github ID.
 This file was written using AngularJS, JavaScript, Bootstrap, and HTML.
-It was completed in an attempt to secure a position at CenturyLink.
 Thanks for checking it out!

 ## Requirements